Clarence Wilbur Taber: Work with the F. A. Davis Company

 Clarence Taber was hired as a full-time nursing textbook editor by the F. A. Davis Company in 1931.
 His most important contribution to the firm was Taber’s Cyclopedic Medical Dictionary, a book that enjoyed instant success on its publication and which remains a mainstay of the F. A. Davis Company’s publication list today.
 Clarence Taber also published 30 nursing textbooks that influenced nursing education for a generation.

 Ken Bussy in his Philadelphia Publishers and Printers: An Informal History called Clarence Taber “an American original.”

 The American Medical Association offered him equally high praise.
 On what turned out to be his last birthday, the AMA sent Taber a telegram that read, “Congratulations on your 97th birthday and your great contributions to American medicine.”

 Notable books edited by Clarence Wilbur Taber

-Taber’s Cyclopedic Medical Dictionary, originally published in 1940.
+Taber’s Cyclopedic Medical Dictionary was originally published in 1940.
 The first edition contained 50,000 to 60,000 terms and 273 illustrations on 1,488 pages.
 The plain version cost $2.50.
 The indexed version cost $3.00.

 The 21st edition of Taber’s Cyclopedic Medical Dictionary was published in February 2009.
 It contains more than 61,000 terms and more than 1,200 illustrations and tables.
 The 21st edition is available in print, on DVD, and in many electronic formats.

 Clarence Wilbur Taber edited ten editions between 1940 and 1965.
 The eleventh edition was published in 1970, after Taber’s death.
 Clayton Thomas edited seven editions between 1973 and 1997.
 Clayton Thomas and Donald Venes co-edited the 19th edition published in 2001.
 Donald Venes edited the 20th and 21st editions.